Hu Zongxian: Capturing Wang Zhi

-In December, confident in his prospects and his invulnerability, Wang Zhi made landing at Hangzhou.
-There he was accorded respectable treatment by the authorities, who feared antagonizing his followers, while they figure out what to do with him.
-During this time Hu Zongxian asked Wang Zhi to help manufacture arquebuses for the Ming army, which led to the weapon being widely used in China.
-Finally in February next year, Wang Zhi was sent to prison, where he was given the luxuries of novelties, books, and healthy foods.
+In December, confident in his prospects and his invulnerability, Wang Zhi landed at Hangzhou.
+There he was accorded respectable treatment by the authorities, who feared antagonizing his followers while they figured out what to do with him.
+During this time, Hu Zongxian asked Wang Zhi to help manufacture arquebuses for the Ming army, which led to the weapon being widely used in China.
+Finally, in February of the following year, Wang Zhi was sent to prison, where he was given the luxuries of novelties, books, and healthy foods.
 Wang Zhi believed this was a temporary arrangement and remained hopeful for a pardon until January 22, 1560, when an imperial edict handed down the death sentence, and he was summarily beheaded.

 As pacification-minded officials like Hu Zongxian had feared, Wang Zhi's followers gave up hope for peaceful trade and went back to their violent ways.
 Feeling betrayed after Wang Zhi's arrest, Wang Zhi's godson Mao Haifeng made Zhoushan Island his base and launched raids on Zhejiang and Fujian.
 Hu Zongxian made a concerted effort to dislodge Mao from Zhoushan in March 1558, converging on the island from six directions with the generals Yu Dayou and Qi Jiguang, but failed and was forced to retreat.
-He tempered the rising criticism against him by blaming Yu and Qi, while sending Beijing a white deer, an auspicious Taoist symbol, to the emperor's great delight.
-The pirates eventually abandoned Zhoushan in December of the same year owing to the heavy military presence there, and scattered south to Fujian which became their new area of operation.
+He tempered the rising criticism against him by blaming Yu and Qi, sending Beijing a white deer, an auspicious Taoist symbol, to the emperor's delight.
+The pirates eventually abandoned Zhoushan in December of the same year, owing to the heavy military presence there, and scattered south to Fujian, which became their new area of operation.
 In the summer of 1559, the remaining pirate bands in the Yangtze River Delta were wiped out.
 For his efforts, Hu was given the rank of Minister of War in June 1560 and the prestigious title of Junior Guardian (少保) in October 1561.
-His supreme commandership was also extended to include the Jiangxi province since bandits were infesting the area, which lasted until November 1562.
+His supreme commandership was also extended to include Jiangxi province since bandits were infesting the area until November 1562.
 Shrines were erected in Hangzhou and his home district in his honour.